GGWPXXXX/Drug4U/readme.md

 # Drug4U
 ## Overview
-This program is an online drug store system which have customer, medicine and admin class.
+This program is an online drug store system which have (almost) everything to open legit store such as customer, medicine and admin class.

   --- Developed by GG_WPX (Under MIT-LICENSE) ---